BIPN145/BIPN145.github.io/_sources/intro.md

 # BIPN 145 Digital Manual

+Welcome to our course! :worm:

-This website contains code & tutorials to help you analyze & visualize your data for neurobiology lab (BIPN 145).
+This website contains lab protocols as well as code and tutorials to help you collect and analyize data for neurobiology lab (BIPN 145).

 ## How to use this online manual

-Several pages in this manual contain written or video guides to working with the software and data in BIPN 145.
+Several pages in this manual contain written or video guides to completing experiments in BIPN 145.
 However, other pages are meant to be used as interactive coding notebooks.

-### Interacting with code
+### Lab Manual

+This website contains and an online version of our lab manual.
+You can also <a href="../_static/LabManual.pdf">download the full lab manual as a PDF</a>.

+## Saving a page as a PDF

+Each page on this site can be downloaded as a PDF for offline use or printing.

+1. Navigate to the page you want to save.
+2. Click the **download icon** (↓) in the top-right toolbar.
+3. Select **".pdf"** from the dropdown.
+4. Your browser's print dialog will open.
+Set the following options:
+   - **Destination**: Save as PDF
+   - **Paper size**: Letter
+   - *Optional* Under **More settings**, uncheck **Headers and footers** to remove the URL and date from the printed page.
+5. Click **Save**.

+## Interactive coding notebooks
 To interact with the coding tutorials presented here, navigate to the page with the tutorial (e.g.,  "Importing Labchart (Python)").
-On these pages, you'll see a rocket icon in the top right corner.
+On these pages, you'll see a rocket :rocket: icon in the top right corner.
 Click on this, and choose Colab.
 This will launch Google Colab, where you can run the code in the notebook.

-Alternatively, you can copy and paste the code you see here into a Python editor of your choice, e.g., a fresh Google Colab notebook, Jupyter Notebook, or Spyder (found on the computers in lab).
+Alternatively, you can copy and paste the code you see here into a Python editor of your choice.

 ```
 # Code blocks look like this!
 # If you hover, there's an option to copy the contents.
 ```

-### Uploading data to Colab
-To work with exported LabChart data in Python, you'll either need to upload the file to Colab or put it in Google Drive & mount your drive.

-**Option #1**: To upload a file, click the Directory icon on the left hand side of the window.
-Then, click the file upload button.
-There is a video of how to do this below:

-<iframe width="640" height="364" src="https://www.loom.com/embed/830c178cc78447b68156cd8ff1423fb3?sid=218e6c4b-b93e-4ac3-a56a-b03cac1f4e3c" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-**Option #2**
-1. To mount your drive, click the Directory icon on the left hand side of the window.
-2. Click the Google Drive icon.
-3. Colab will create a new cell in the notebook and prompt you to run it.
-4. If it's the first time, a separate window will pop up to ask you for access to your Drive.
-5. Click "Allow".
-6. After a few seconds, a message will print that your Drive has been mounted.
-7. Now, you can use the location of your file in a filepath that starts with `/content/drive`.

-### Saving work in Colab
-You can save a Colab file that you've edited just like any other file!
-In Colab, go to `File > Save a copy in Drive`.
-These files will show up in a folder called "Colab Notebooks" in your Drive.
+Note that only notebooks with code in them will have the option to open them in Colab.